qichao-arlo-wang/RISC-V32I_CPU/personal_statements/zecheng_zhu.md

 ---

 ### Pipeline
-I wrote all 4 pipeline flip-flops, register file, hazard unit and also implement the pipeline version of top.sv from our test-passed single cycle full RISC processor
+I wrote all 4 pipeline flip-flops, register file, hazard unit and also implement the pipeline version of top.sv from our test-passed single cycle full RISC processor, then I test this with enxing for instructions and pdf

+#### Registers
+- Stage Fetch to Decoder
+- Stage Decoder to Execution
+- Stage Execution to Memory and Memory to Writeback
+- Register File

+#### Hazard Unit
+- Forwarding
+- Flush
+- Stall

+#### Top.sv
+- adding mux and signal for pipeline

+#### Top.sv
+-
 ---

 ### F1 Program